big-data-lab-team/repro-tools/README.md

 * Create Boutiques descriptor files for each condition (See [Boutiques](https://boutiques.github.io/) website)
 * Get provenance information using ReproZip tool in one condition (Check [ReproZip](http://docs.reprozip.org/en/1.0.x/packing.html) docs)
-* Refer to output directory of one condition as reference and the other one as base
 * Set `output_directory` path including all the above mentioned files

 To automatically find processes that create differences you must run the `auto_spot` command.